kishavty/computer-analysis-of-time-series-KASC/README.md

 ## Raport1
 Description of the data, descriptive statistics for each variable.
 Determining a regression line, the coefficient of determination, confidence intervals for the estimated parameters of the function.
 Analysis of residuals.
-Predictions: forecast of the future value of Y(x0).
+Predictions: forecast of the future value of Y(x0).\
+Authors:\
+Katarzyna Kudełko\
+Agata Sobczak